ovidus/rightfulliberty/src/posts/firstpost.md

 css_library: /assets/styles/prism-base16-monokai.dark.css
 ---

-MAK-90 (Model of the AK)-1990 Semi-automatic only civilian version.
+Norinko MAK-90 (Model of the AK)-1990 Semi-automatic only civilian version.
 Later versions were modified to meet the requirements of a 1989 Executive Order by President George H. W. Bush prohibiting importation of certain 'assault rifle' configurations of military-style semi-automatic rifles such as the Norinco AKM/AK-47.
 These modifications included a one-piece U.S.-made thumbhole stock to replace the separate Chinese-made buttstock and pistol grip of the original AK rifle